All code can be classified into two distinct roles; code that does work (algorithms) and code that coordinates work (coordinators).

 The real complexity that gets introduced into a code bases is usually directly related to the creation of classes that group together both of these roles under one roof.

-I’m guilty of it myself.
+I’m guilty of it myself – even though I try my best to code at expert level.
 I would say that 90% of the code I have written does not nicely divide my classes into algorithms and coordinators.

 Defining things a bit more clearly